6c65726f79/custom-titlebar/README.md

 ## Update title

-This method update the title of the title bar.
+This method update the title of the titlebar.
 If you change the content of the title tag, you should call this method to update the title.

 ```
 document.title = 'My new title';